Azure/azure-rest-api-specs/documentation/Semantic-and-Model-Violations-Reference.md

 **Output Message**: The property’s value in the GET response is different from what was set in the preceding PUT request.
 If it is a read-only property, update the swagger definition for this property to mark it as "readOnly": true.
 Alternatively, keep the property in the GET schema but remove it from the PUT schema.
 If it is immutable (its value cannot be changed after creation), update the swagger definition for this property to mark it with the "x-ms-mutability": ["create", "read"] annotation.
 If the property has a default value, update the Swagger definition for this property to mark it with "default": <default value> annotation.

 **Description**: The property’s value in the GET response is different from what was set in the preceding PUT request.
 This usually happens when the property is read-only so its value cannot be set by users, or its value can be set in the initial PUT request but cannot be updated afterwards.
 It is also possible that the property has a default value, and it is set to that value when a null value is included in the PUT request.
-There are some other cases where ROUNDTRIP_INCONISTENT_PROPERTY is raised but cannot be fixed in swagger, for which you might need to send exception requests (please refer to the **How to fix the violation section** section below for more details).
+There are some other cases where ROUNDTRIP_INCONSISTENT_PROPERTY is raised but cannot be fixed in swagger, for which you might need to send exception requests (please refer to the **How to fix the violation section** section below for more details).

 **How to fix the violation**:
 - Check if the property is read-only.
 If yes, update the swagger definition for this property to mark it as "readOnly": true.
 Alternatively, keep the property in the GET schema but remove it from the PUT schema.